Add To Favorites

-Review basic information about the different types of volcanoes and the dangers associated with each type, such as landslides, gases, tephra (solid material shot into the air), lahars (moving fluid mass of debris and water), as well as lava and pyroclastic flows.
-Then turn your attention to the literary portrayal of volcanoes over time and through cultures.
+Students review basic information about the different types of volcanoes and the dangers associated with each type, such as landslides, gases, tephra (solid material shot into the air), lahars (moving fluid mass of debris and water), as well as lava and pyroclastic flows.
+Then look at the literary portrayal of volcanoes over time and through cultures.

 Create a visual image of the volcano as portrayed in literature.
 Perhaps show Kilauea, home of Pele; or Louwala-Clough, the smoky mountain of the Northwest.
 Illustrate the appropriate type of volcano as well as a related danger to render in Crayola Model Magic® modeling compound.
-Use a small armature such as a film canister if you like.
+Use a small armature such as a film canister.

 Texturize the surface of your mountain with toothpicks or other modeling tools.
 Blend colors halfway to get the look of a marbleized magma flow.
 Pull edges to create wispy effects.
 Air-dry the volcano for 3 days.

 Present information about the mythical origins of the sculpted volcanoes to classmates.